-We certainly would recommend visiting one of the more ‘secret’ beaches, bays and coves that we’ve highlighted but if they don’t float your boat, there’s no better beach as close to our resort as Torre Abbey.
+We certainly would recommend visiting one of the more ‘secret’ beaches, bays and coves that we’ve highlighted but if they don’t float your boat, there’s no better beach as close to our Torquay hotels Torre Abbey.
 Popular with our guests and only a few hundred yards away, it’s not difficult to see why plenty of summer days have been spent on this beach.

 Whether you enjoy the sandy popular beaches with lots of facilities or the ‘secret’, quieter more peaceful ones, Torbay definitely has wide range to suit all preferences.

 - The 12 days of Christmas Markets in Torquay and South Devon - 31 October, 2018